-Schedule of Maximum Marks
+GRADE 3 Schedule of Maximu m Marks

-Presentation 10
+Exam Duration: 15 Minutes Presentation 10

 Informal Speech 30

+Candidates must be over 14 years of age.
 Formal Speech 40

 Questions 20

+Presentation Notes

 Candidates will be expected to formally present and conduct themselves in a manner that is appropriate to their grade.